 Foam in Your Fish Tank

 What if you notice a layer of foam on the water’s surface?
-Foam can be caused by a number of things, says The Spruce.
-It’s not always a problem, but it could be.
+Foam can be caused by a number of things, says The Spruce, and it’s not always a problem, but it could be.
 When you fill an aquarium, you create some agitation, which causes bubbles to form.
 It’s the same as shaking up a bottle of water.
 The foam should dissipate quickly.
-To avoid it from forming, pour the water in slowly.
-You can also pour it against a plate so that it splashes against the surface instead of the inside of the tank.
+To avoid it from forming, pour the water in slowly or pour it against a plate so that it splashes against the surface of the plate instead of the inside of the tank.

 Bear in mind that foam can be fatal to fish if it comes from soap or cleansers.
 Don’t use household sponges, buckets, or equipment that has been used elsewhere to clean your aquarium.
 Even a little bit of residue from a cleaning solution could severely harm your fish.
 Furthermore, make sure that all of your family members know that they shouldn’t use the aquarium bucket when they’re washing the car or cleaning the bathroom.